 To better understand, consider the push press.
-You may be able to barbell push press 150 pounds.
-But because of the extra oomph of coordination and core activation required to move each side independently, you likely won't be able to dumbbell push two 75 pound dumbbells (for a total of 150 pounds).
+You may be able to push press 150 pounds with a barbell.
+But because of the extra oomph of coordination and core activation required to move each side independently, you likely won't be able to push two 75-pound dumbbells (for a total of 150 pounds) overhead.

 According to McCall, typically folks can only lift about 30 to 40 percent of their barbell weight with dumbbells, not 50 percent.
 But while you won't push as much weight with dumbbells, you will strengthen the muscles in the supporting role to a greater degree.

 Ultimately, it doesn’t really matter how you intersperse the two pieces of equipment, says McCall, so long as you do.